Duncan Regehr

-Duncan Peter Regehr RCA (born October 5, 1952) is a Canadian writer, multimedia artist, and film and television actor.
+Duncan Peter Regehr RCA (born October 5, 1952) is a Canadian multimedia artist and actor.
 He was also a figure skater and a classically trained Shakespearean stage actor in his native Canada, before heading to Hollywood in 1980.

 Regehr played the title character in Zorro, The Family Channel's television series based upon Johnston McCulley's classic hero.
 He also had roles in multiple television incarnations of Star Trek.

 Early life

-Regehr was born in Lethbridge, Alberta, and raised in Victoria, British Columbia, Canada.
-His mother, Dorothy Mary (née Mulkern), was UK-born and his father, Peter Regehr, was a Russian artist.
+Regehr was born in Lethbridge, Alberta, and raised in Victoria, British Columbia, Canada, to a British-born mother, Dorothy Mary (née Mulkern), and a Russian father, Peter Regehr, who was an artist.
 He was active in broadcasting at age 14, when he was host of a teenager-oriented talk show on the Canadian Broadcasting Corporation (CBC).
 As a high school student, he figure-skated in ice shows.
 He received early acting instruction at the Bastion Theater School in Victoria.